videlais/learning-ink-unity/_chapters/chapter10/index.md

 In the lower, left-hand corner is the black "New Text" on a blue background.
 While hard to see, it shows that the **Text** GameObject is now being rendered.

+> **Note:** The legacy **Text** component shown here has been largely superseded by **TextMeshPro - Text (UI)** in modern Unity projects.
+TextMeshPro provides better text quality, more formatting options, and improved performance.
+To use TextMeshPro instead:
+>
+> 1. Go to **GameObject → UI → Text - TextMeshPro** (this will prompt to import TMP Essentials)
+> 2. Import TMP Essentials when prompted
+> 3. Use `using TMPro;` instead of `using UnityEngine.UI;`
+> 4. Use `TMP_Text` or `TextMeshProUGUI` instead of `Text` in your scripts
+>
+> For this tutorial, we'll continue with the legacy Text component for simplicity, but consider using TextMeshPro for your own projects.

 ### Using **GetComponentInChildren\<GameObject\>()**

-Opening `NewBehaviourScript.cs` in Visual Studio allows for changing its contents.
+Opening `NewBehaviourScript.cs` in your code editor allows for changing its contents.

-> **Reminder:** Double-clicking on a C\# file in the Project window will open it in Visual Studio for editing.
+> **Reminder:** Double-clicking on a C\# file in the Project window will open it in your configured code editor (Visual Studio, Visual Studio Code, or Rider).

 Because the script will now be accessing and working with UI elements, an additional library is needed in the script.
 Along with its existing libraries, it also needs the namespace **UnityEngine.UI**.